 - Whatever else your email provider uses

-In some cases, like the mobile number, even if you don’t change it (presumably you still have the phone), you should confirm that it’s still set correctly.
-As I said, hackers often go in and change these settings so that they can regain access.
+In some cases, like the mobile number, even if you don’t change it (presumably you still have the phone), you should confirm it’s still set correctly.
+As I said, hackers often go in and change these settings so they can regain access.